muzzi92/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Interests](#interests) | [Contact](#contact)

 Full-stack developer and recent graduate of Makers Academy.
 I have taught myself 4 languages in the past 4 months and I pride myself on writing code that is both clean and readable.
-During my intensive journey into web development, I had found a deep appreciation for Test Driven Development, Object Orientated Programming and XP values.
+During my intensive journey into web development, I have found a deep appreciation for Test Driven Development, Object Orientated Programming and XP values.

 Prior to Makers Academy I obtained experience in a diverse range of roles in a variety of countries.
 My experiences span journalism in Italy to managing a startup in Australia.